 The behavior of software is predefined.
 Fixed.
 Consistent.
 Or else there is a bug.
 And tests are employed to check the behavior.
 End of story.

-You cannot build software on stories, at least not on the fuzzy, changing ones from the oral tradition.
+You cannot build software on „stories“, at least not on the fuzzy, changing ones from the oral tradition.
+(As a matter of fact you can, but it’s frustrating and inefficient.)
 And this is why stories have to be written down and have to be complete before starting an iteration.
 They must make the transition from a story to the fixed and consistent state of a requirement collection in order to start working on them.

 Consider the following two requirements: